jarun/buku/README.md

 - It's  advisable  to copy URLs directly from the browser address bar, i.e., along with the leading `http://` or `https://` token. buku looks up title data (found within <title></title> tags of HTML) from the web ONLY for fully-formed HTTP(S) URLs.
 - If the URL contains characters like `;`, `&` or brackets they may be interpreted specially by the shell.
 To avoid it, add the URL within single or double (`'`/`"`) quotes.
 - URLs are unique in DB.
 The same URL cannot be added twice.
 You can update tags and re-fetch title data.
+- For tags, comma (`,`) is the delimiter in DB.
+Tags are comma separated, filtered (for unique tags) and sorted.
+Hence, a tag cannot have comma(s) in it.
+In-tag commas are replaced by spaces.
 - **Update** operation:
   - If --title, --tag or --comment is passed without argument, clear the corresponding field from DB.
   - If --url is passed (and --title is omitted), update the title from web using the URL.